Does the person I care for need to self-isolate?

-- Ask your family or friends to pick up groceries and medicines for you or order online or by telephone.
+- Ask your family or friends to pick up groceries and medicines for you, or order online or by telephone.
 If you still need help with obtaining food and essential supplies, call your local Public Health Unit on 1300 066 055.

-- stay and sleep in a different room
+- stay and sleep in a different room to the others

 - wear a mask when you are in the same room as another person (even if the other person is also in isolation)

 - not share household items, including dishes, cups, towels, or bedding.
 After using these items, you should wash them thoroughly with soap and water, or use a dishwasher/washing machine

 - avoid shared areas and wear a mask when moving through these areas (children under 12 years of age do not need to wear a mask).